Thaumaturgy spell in DnD 5E explained

 • You feel a sense of power surging through you as you invoke Thaumaturgy.
 The room is suddenly filled with the scent of brimstone as a gust of wind rushes through the area.
 Flames leap higher in the torches and braziers, casting eerie shadows on the walls.
 Your voice resonates with a supernatural force as you speak.

 • A palpable sense of fear washes over your foes as you cast Thaumaturgy.
 The ground shakes, and a low rumbling sound emanates from the earth.
-A gust of wind rushes through the area, extinguishing all flames and sending debris flying.
+A gust of wind rushes through the area, extinguishing all flames.
 Your voice takes on a menacing tone as you speak, causing those who hear it to quiver with apprehension.

 Expert Editor-in-Chief